 Son Edward M. May (1859-1909) was born on May 26, 1859 in Bard, Bedford County.

-The couple moved in about 1896 to Meyersdale, Somerset County.
+The couple relocated in about 1896 to Meyersdale, Somerset County.
 Their home in 1909 was on Large Street.

 Edward earned a living as a coal miner and laborer.
 The Meyersdale Republican said he "was very well known to all the people of the city among whom he had many friends."

 Tragically, he came down with a deadly case of typhoid pneumonia and succumbed to the illness on Nov.
 18, 1909, at the age of 50.
 Funeral services were officiated by Rev. C.P.
 MacLaughlin of the Zion Lutheran Church, assisted by Rev. B.B.
 Collins.
 His remains were placed into repose in Union Cemetery in Meyersdale, and an obituary was published in the Republican.